kkim88/hangman/out/production/hangman/instructions.md

 letters in the word.
 If the player makes too many wrong guesses, the stick figure is drawn and the game ends.

 <h2>How to Play</h2>

+The game will prompt players to enter keypresses.
+To advance story segments, the game will ask the player to push the enter key.
+For guessing, the game will ask the player to enter letters.
+Players use their keyboards for inputs followed by the enter key.